oicr-gsi/cfMedipsQc/README.md

 `fastq1`|File|Read 1 input fastq file
 `fastq2`|File|Read 2 input fastq file
-`referenceGenome`|String|reference genome to use `referenceModule`|String|module to load the reference genome `fastqFormat`|String|Quality encoding, default is phred33, but can be set to phred64 `splitFaiToArray.refFai`|String|.fai file for the reference genome, we use it to extract chromosome ids `getChromosomeLength.modules`|String|Names and versions of modules to load `getChromosomeLength.refFai`|String|.fai file for the reference genome, we use it to extract chromosome ids `extractMedipsCounts.reference`|String|Reference string id, such as hg38 or mm10 `extractMedipsCounts.medips_script`|String|Path to the wrapper medips.R script
+`referenceGenome`|String|reference genome to use `referenceGenomeIndex`|String|.fai file for the respective ref. genome fasta file `referenceModule`|String|module to load the reference genome `fastqFormat`|String|Quality encoding, default is phred33, but can be set to phred64 `getChromosomeLength.modules`|String|Names and versions of modules to load `extractMedipsCounts.reference`|String|Reference string id, such as hg38 or mm10 `extractMedipsCounts.medips_script`|String|Path to the wrapper medips.R script